ndom91/calendar-led-strip/README.md

 # Hometime Server

-> A TypeScript server that visualizes work progress and calendar events on a WLED-controlled LED strip.
+> A TypeScript server that visualizes calendar events on a WLED-controlled LED strip.

 A typescript rewrite of this [hometime](https://github.com/veebch/hometime) project.
 Instead of runnign this on a Raspberry Pi Pico, for example, this node script is run on a server in your house and will update a WLED-controlled LED Strip via its API.